Pyrenees, climbing and randonee.

 Teacher

-Motto: Go for a walk, in harmony with nature!
+Go on a hike, in harmony with nature!